Lcontext/Lcontext/README.md

 ### `list_pages`

-List all tracked pages for your website.
+List all tracked pages for your app.

 **Parameters:**
 - `limit` (optional): Maximum pages to return (default: 50, max: 200)